Juniorbarry26/Juniorbarry26/README.md

 🎓 **Computer Science student** at the University of The Gambia (UTG)
 💻 **Software Engineer** | Passionate about building scalable full-stack applications
-🌱 Currently working with **Spring Boot, Angular, Go, Cloud Computing, and DevOps tools**
+🌱 Currently working with **Spring Boot, Go, Cloud Computing, and DevOps tools**

 ---
 ## 🛠️ Tech Stack